sgorgun/queue-task-python/README_short.md

-# Queue (python)
+# Queue

-Set of programming assignments that are designed to test knowledge of queue data structure.
+## Purpose

-## Problem 1: Implement queue using the default interface
+The coding exercises are designed to test knowledge of the following concepts:

-Your first programming assignment is to implement the provided default interface for Queue above.
+* The default Queue interface
-Tests will check your implementation in different scenarios, for simplicity you may assume that only numeric elements will be used for testing.
+* Queue via two Stacks

-## Problem 2: Implement queue using two stacks
+* Usage of Queue data structure in practice

-Your task is to implement queue data structure using only two stacks.
-For this programming assignment you should re-use your solution for the first problem from the Stack problem set (`Problem 1: Implement stack using the default interface`).
+## Overview

-## Problem 3: Calculate the number of islands in a given grid
+The coding exercises cover the following practical problems:

-Given an `m x n` 2D binary grid `grid` which represents a map of `'1'`s (land) and `'0'`s (water), return *the number of islands*.
+* Implementing the default Queue interface

-An **island** is surrounded by water and is formed by connecting adjacent lands horizontally or vertically.
-You may assume all four edges of the grid are all surrounded by water.
+* Implementing Queue via two Stacks

-## Problem 4: Minimum knight moves (with obstacles)
+* Calculating the number of islands in a grid

-For a given `chessboard` (`8 x 8` cells) you need to determine the minimal number of moves for the knight (`K` character) to reach the destination cell (`D` character).
-It is guaranteed the answer exists.
+* Knight traversal